-The Industrial Heritage Support Officer (IHSO) project began in September 2012 and is managed by the Ironbridge Gorge Museum Trust (IGMT).
-IGMT employs the IHSO officer through a grant from Historic England (HE) via their National Capacity Building Programme.
-The project is run in partnership with the Association of Independent Museums (AIM) and the Association for Industrial Archaeology (AIA).
-In addition to IGMT, AIM, and AIA, the project steering group also includes Sir Neil Cossons, representatives from Arts Council England, Canal & River Trust, English Heritage, National Lottery Heritage Fund, National Trust, Science Museum Group, and a project liaison from Historic England.
+The Industrial Heritage Support Officer (IHSO) project began in September 2012 and was managed by the Ironbridge Gorge Museum Trust (IGMT) from 21012 to 2026.
+The National Trust took over the Ironbridge museums in March 2026, and employs the IHSO officer through a grant from Historic England (HE) via their National Capacity Building Programme.
+The project is run in partnership with the Association for Industrial Archaeology (AIA), who als provide funding.
+A project steering group a includes Sir Neil Cossons, representatives from the Association of Independent Museums, ABTEM, Arts Council England, Canal & River Trust, English Heritage, National Lottery Heritage Fund, National Trust, Science Museum Group, and a project liaison from Historic England.

 Why is the Project needed?